markostanimirovic/ngrx-handlers/README.md

 - Because it's boring to write action types manually
 - Because it's annoying to define an action and then its case reducer every single time
 - Because you don't need to write too much code for simple functionality
-- Because unlike other boilerplate-free plugins, NgRx Handlers keep (your favorite) NgRx look and feel
+- Because unlike other boilerplate-free plugins, NgRx Handlers keep NgRx look and feel

 ## 🚀 Getting Started